tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_4.md

             member this.Undoer

 ```
-Any command must ensure that it will return Result.Ok (and therefore, one or more events) only if the events to be returned, when processed on the current aggregate state, give an Ok result, i.e. a valid aggregate state (and no error).
+Any command must ensure that it will return Result.Ok (and therefore, one or more events) only if the events to be returned, when processed on the current state, give an Ok result, i.e. a valid state (and no error).
 For that reason, before returning the events, I invoked the "evolveUNforgivingErrors" function to "probe" the sequence of two events to be eventually returned and see if the result is a valid state.
-The evolveUNforgivingErrors processes some events to a given state of the aggregate returning an error or a valid state.
+The evolveUNforgivingErrors processes some events to a given state returning an error or a valid state.
-This does not mean that we will be able to process properly the events returned by the command, because the aggregate state may have changed in the meantime in case we don't handle concurrencly in a strict way.
+This does not mean that we will be able to process properly the events returned by the command, because the state may have changed in the meantime in case we don't handle concurrencly in a strict way.
 Therefore I assume that the events stored could be inconsistent.
 For that reason to process the stored events we will use an _evolve_ function that is able to "tolerate" (and anyway log), inconsistent events.

-Thus the _evolve_ will just skip events that, when processed give error, and can return a valid aggregate state anyway.
+Thus the _evolve_ will just skip events that, when processed give error, and can return a valid state anyway.
 The way evolve can forgive inconsistent events is a form of optimistic locking: you may eventually add events to the storage that end up in an inconsistent state.
 They will just be ignored.
 That means: you can avoid single thread, or locks in command processing.

 Commands can use event caching if it is enabled as we have seen in the previous section.